pnnl-predictive-phenomics/Avine-GEM/a_vine/data/README.md

 essentiality -- shotgun knockout data\
 excreted -- table with one key excreted metabolite - ammonia

-Within each of the data folders, there is a `source\` folder that provides the links and stores the files with the original data.
+Within each of the data folders, there is a `source\` folder that provides:
+1. links the original manuscripts
+2. stores the files with the original data.
+3. provides R/python scripts for preprocessing of the data

 ## Files necessary for setting up MEMOTE tests
 media\
 experiments.yml

-## Python notebooks for preprocessing corresponding data
-prep_biolog.ipynb\
-prep_gene_ess.ipynb